garywoodfine/software-design-patterns/Mediator/README.md

 ```c#
 dotnet new apiproject -n mediator
 ```
 Once the project has been generated, we will have have all that is required done for us to provide the most simplistic example of the Mediator pattern.

+**The Sample project is also generated using what is known as [Vertical Slice Architecture](https://jimmybogard.com/vertical-slice-architecture/)**

 It is important that the basis of the Mediator pattern, is Request & Response mediation.